Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Future Directions

-The emergence of serverless computing and the FaaS model offers new opportunities for WaaS brokers \cite{wen2023rise}.
-This model eliminates the need for users and brokers to manage resources and handle scheduling.
-Instead, the cloud provider takes care of provisioning, scaling, and function scheduling.
-Additionally, FaaS operates on a utilization-based, fine-grained pricing system, charging users only for the actual resources they consume, which resolves concerns about idle resources.
-Although the application of FaaS for scientific workflows has been explored by some researchers \cite{malawski2020serverless}, the use of serverless platforms in workflow execution is still in its early stages.
-Most existing research focuses on frameworks designed to run a single workflow in a serverless environment.
-Notable examples include StepConf \cite{wen2022stepconf}, Wukong \cite{carver2020wukong}, SWEEP \cite{john2019sweep}, and StarShip \cite{roy2024starship}.
-In addition, several studies have investigated scheduling workflows in a multi-cloud environment, utilizing serverless services from various providers, such as AWS Lambda, Google Cloud Functions, and IBM Cloud Functions.
-Examples of such studies include xAFCL \cite{ristov2023xafcl}, XFaaS \cite{khochare2023xfaas}, SwitchFlow \cite{chen2024switchflow}, and FaaSt \cite{ristov2022faast}.
+The rise of serverless computing and the FaaS model introduces new opportunities for WaaS brokers \cite{wen2023rise}.
+In this model, users and brokers no longer manage resources or scheduling directly; instead, the CSP handles provisioning, scaling, and function orchestration.
+FaaS also offers fine-grained, utilization-based pricing, charging only for actual consumption and thus eliminating idle-resource overheads.
+While several studies have explored applying FaaS to scientific workflows \cite{malawski2020serverless}, its adoption remains in the early stages.
+Existing work mostly targets single workflows, with frameworks such as StepConf \cite{wen2022stepconf}, Wukong \cite{carver2020wukong}, SWEEP \cite{john2019sweep}, and StarShip \cite{roy2024starship}.
+Other research has investigated multi-cloud scheduling across multiple CSPs, including xAFCL \cite{ristov2023xafcl}, XFaaS \cite{khochare2023xfaas}, SwitchFlow \cite{chen2024switchflow}, and FaaSt \cite{ristov2022faast}.